markwmuller/SwissWatchFace/README.md

 #  What’s New (Optional) (Maximum 4,000 Characters)
-**V0.2**
+**V0.2.1**
+* Added support for Venu & FR945.
+Note, for Venu, battery draw is likely atrocious unless you do "invert colors" **V0.2**
 * Now only works with devices having anti-aliasing; removed all the code clutter from the non-anti-aliased options.
 * Added a low battery warning, kicks in at below 30% battery level.